rosell-dk/webp-express/README.txt

 * Imagick can now be configured to set quality to auto on systems where the auto option isn't generally available
 * Added Last-Modified header to images.
 This makes image caching work better
 * On some systems, converted files where stored in ie *..doc-rootwp-content..* rather than *..doc-root/wp-content..*.
 This is fixed, a clean-up script corrects the file structure upon upgrade.
+* Added condition in .htaccess that checks that source file exists before handing over to converter

 For more info, see the closed issues on the 0.8.0 milestone on the github repository: https://github.com/rosell-dk/webp-express/issues?q=is%3Aclosed+milestone%3A0.8.0